SOBotics/SharpExchange/README.md

-# StackExchange
+# SharpExchange

-A library for interacting with Stack Exchange chat, and the API.
+An unoffical library for interacting with Stack Exchange chat, and the API (version 2.2).
 Targeting .NET Standard 2.0.

 ---